swcarpentry/git-novice/01-backup.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ~~~

-We can put things back the way they were like this:
+We can put things back the way they were
+by using `git checkout`:

 ~~~
-$ git reset --hard HEAD
+$ git checkout HEAD mars.txt
-HEAD is now at 005937f Thoughts about the climate

 $ cat mars.txt
 Cold and dry, but everything is my favorite color
 The two moons may be a problem for Wolfman
 But the Mummy will appreciate the lack of humidity
 ~~~

-The `--hard` argument to `git reset` tells it to throw away local changes:
-without that,
-`git reset` won't destroy our work.
-`HEAD` tells `git reset` that we want to put things back to
-the way they were recorded in the `HEAD` revision.
-(Remember,
-we haven't done a `git commit` with these changes yet,
-so `HEAD` is still where it was.)
-We can use `git reset --hard HEAD~55` and so on
-to back up to earlier revisions,
-`git reset --hard 34961b1` to back up to a particular revision,
-and so on.

-But what if we want to recover somes files without losing other work we've done since?
-For example,
-what if we have added some material to the conclusion of our paper that we'd like to keep,
+As you might guess from its name,
+`git checkout` checks out (i.e., restores) an old version of a file.
+In this case,
-but we want to get back an earlier version of the introduction?
+we're telling Git that we want to recover the version of the file recorded in `HEAD`,
-In that case,
+which is the last saved revision.
-we want to check out an older revision of the file,
+If we want to go back even further,
-so we do something like this:
+we can use a revision identifier instead:

 ~~~
-$ git checkout 123456 mars.txt
+$ git checkout f22b25e mars.txt
 ~~~

-but use the first few digits of an actual revision number instead of 123456.
-To get the right answer,
+It's important to remember that
 we must use the revision number that identifies the state of the repository
 *before* the change we're trying to undo.
 A common mistake is to use the revision number of
 the commit in which we made the change we're trying to get rid of:

 <img src="img/git-when-revisions-updated.svg" alt="When Git Updates Revision Numbers" />

+> #### Simplifying the Common Case
+>
+> If you read the output of `git status` carefully,
+> you'll see that it includes this hint:
+>
+> ~~~
+> (use "git checkout -- <file>..." to discard changes in working directory)
+> ~~~
+>
+> As it says,
+> `git checkout` without a version identifier restores files to the state saved in `HEAD`.
+> The double dash `--` is needed to separate the names of the files being recovered
+> from the command itself:
+> without it,
+> Git would try to use the name of the file as the revision identifier.

 The fact that files can be reverted one by one
 tends to change the way people organize their work.